Generation of polarization-entangled photon pairs from two interacting quantum emitters: Purity of the postselected state

-In this appendix we analyze the purity $\mathcal{P}$ of the two-photon post-selected state $\hat{\rho}$.
-As discussed in Section \ref{Section:postselection} of the main text, we consider that Alice and Bob use color-blind detectors and, thus, the post-selected state $\hat{\rho}$ (obtained with the usual tomographic procedure) belongs to the Hilbert space of the polarization of the photons.
-As the information in the photon frequencies is erased, the two-photon post-selected state $\hat{\rho}$ becomes in general a mixed-state.
-To quantify how much mixed is this post-selected state we use $1-\mathcal{P}(\hat{\rho})$, where
+In this appendix, we analyze the purity $\mathcal{P}$ of the two-photon postselected state $\hat{\rho}$.
+As discussed in Sec. \ref{Section:postselection} of the main text, we consider that Alice and Bob use detectors that count all the photons that pass through the optical filters.
+Thus, the postselected state $\hat{\rho}$ (obtained with the usual tomographic procedure) belongs to the Hilbert space of the polarization of the photons.
+As the information in the photon frequencies is erased, the two-photon postselected state $\hat{\rho}$ becomes in general a mixed-state.
+To quantify how much mixed is this postselected state we use $1-\mathcal{P}(\hat{\rho})$, where